Choose A Language

 Led by: Thames Water

-Partners: Dwr Cymru Welsh Water, University of South Wales, South West Water, United Utilities, Scottish Water, Northumbrian Water, Yorkshire Water, Severn Trent, Irish Water
+Partners: Dŵr Cymru Welsh Water, University of South Wales, South West Water, United Utilities, Scottish Water, Northumbrian Water, Yorkshire Water, Southern Water, Severn Trent, Uisce Éireann

 See project updates on the Thames Water website.